Funky grooves from all around, homelab ideas, the dawn of everything

 - These are my thoughts so far:

-- It is a sprawling, well-cited, and inclusive analysis of human nature based on
+- It is a sprawling, well-cited, and inclusive analysis of human nature based on actual anthropological and archeological findings and science.

-and instead it provides a wide variety of examples of the human experience
+- TDoE manages to steer clear of platitudes and dictums about the inevitability of one form of government or social stratification, and instead it provides a wide variety of examples of the human experience from time immemorial.

-and the complexity involved in piecing together the lives of people from so long ago.
+- I find fascinating how the same evidence can be interpreted in different ways, and the complexity involved in piecing together the lives of people from so long ago.